suprith-hub/Codes_with_forces/README.md

 ## More dumbness
 Overwhelmed by the name dutch national flag algorithm -> which is sorting 0,1,2 in O(n) Also, levenshtein_distance -> which is edit distance: DP

+## Sorting

+### Minimum swaps required to sort array - cysclic sort
+ - (if numbers arent contiguous, reduce it to contiguous mapping sorted order to 0 - N)